-19. Publication of information
+20. Publication of information

-- 19.1.
-Classes of information that will be made routinely available include: - Policies and procedures - Minutes of meetings - Annual reports - Financial information - 19.2.
-Classes of information specified above are made available quickly and easily on request. - 19.3.
-Durham DMAT or the school will not publish any personal information, including photos, on their websites without the permission of the affected individual. - 19.4.
+- 20.1.
+Classes of information that will be made routinely available include:

+- Policies and procedures

+- Minutes of meetings

+- Annual reports

+- Financial information

+- 20.2.
+Classes of information specified above are made available quickly and easily on request.

+- 20.3.
+DNDLT or the school will not publish any personal information, including photos, on their websites without the permission of the affected individual.

+20.4.
 When uploading information to the school website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.

-20. CCTV and photography
+21. CCTV and photography

-20.1.
-The school understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles and the CCTV and surveillance policy.

-- 20.2.
-The school notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 20.3.
-Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 20.4.
-All CCTV footage will be kept for a maximum of six months for security purposes; the SBM is responsible for keeping the records secure and allowing access. - 20.5.
-The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 20.6.
-If the school wishes to use images/video footage of pupils in a publication, such as the school website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 20.7.
-Precautions are taken when publishing photographs of pupils, in print, video or on the school website. - 20.8.
-Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR.
+- 21.1.
+The school understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles and the CCTV and surveillance policy. - 21.2.
+The school notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 21.3.
+Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 21.4.
+All CCTV footage will be kept for a maximum of six months for security purposes; the SBM is responsible for keeping the records secure and allowing access. - 21.5.
+The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 21.6.
+If the school wishes to use images/video footage of pupils in a publication, such as the school website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 21.7.
+Precautions are taken when publishing photographs of pupils, in print, video or on the school website. - 21.8.
+Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR. - 21.9.
+Parents and others attending school events are able to take photographs and videos of those events as long as they are for domestic purposes only.
+Photographs or videos being used for any other purpose are prohibited to be taken by parents or visitors to the school. - 21.10.
+The school asks that parents and others do not post any images or videos which include any child other than their own child(ren) on any social media or otherwise publish those images or videos.